2 registered (2 invisible),

 “He taught me this when I was little,” she says.
 “When Spring is old, and dewy winds blow from the South, with odors sweet, I see my love, in shadowy groves, speed down dark aisles on shining feet. ”

 She is the purest crone I have met.
 Everyone else's mother is aging and dumbing down.
-She remains the unloved Virgin humbly accepting immaculate conception while even preferring the least of love, like those instances noticed with Royal.
+She remains the unloved Virgin humbly accepting immaculate conception while even preferring the least of love, like instances noticed with Royal.

 “Supposedly, if you believe my relatives … “ she says, then laughs in that way she does, as if she already knew this was the funny part of the story.
 “It wasn’t him but the Sicilian who was the lazy one … In order to get rid of him they sent him to America.“

-Grandfather Castro's father would tell stories to little-boy-Uncle-Saul of being a boy fresh in America, hurrying with his father and brother through New York City ports.
+Grandfather Castro's father would tell stories to little-boy-Uncle-Saul of being fresh in America, hurrying with his father and brother through New York City ports.

 “When I meet someone I never show myself until I've figured out who they truly are.”